petr-kalinin/progtexts2/python_basics_en/5_float.rst

 .. task::
     Vasya drove :math:`L` kilometers in :math:`T` hours.
-On the road he was driving on, speed limit is :math:`V` kilometers per hour: you can drive at any speed not exceeding :math:`V'.
+On the road he was driving on, speed limit is :math:`V` kilometers per hour: you can drive at any speed not exceeding :math:`V`.
     Determine if Vasya violated the limit.

     **Input**: Three real numbers in one line: :math:`T`, :math:`L` and :math:`V`.